-HVAC tech training takes different forms, from certificates to apprenticeships, and lasts several months to 5 years.
-At the end of it, you will be prepared for at least an entry level job in the heating, cooling, and refrigeration industry.
+HVAC tech training comes in different forms, from certificates to apprenticeships, and lasts anywhere from as few 6 months up to 5 years.
+At the end, you will be prepared for an entry level job in the heating, ventilation, and cooling industry.

 Length Of Different HVAC Training Programs